Sustainability

 NEWCREST TAILINGS FACILITIES

-As of 30 June 2020, Newcrest had 12 terrestrial tailings storage facilities.
+As of 30 June 2023, Newcrest had 12 terrestrial tailings storage facilities.

-- Three tailings facilities in active use;
+- Four tailings facilities in active use;

 - One tailings storage facility in operation at Red Chris, contained by two dams, based on centreline design.